-Design by Liminal Architecture, interiors by Liminal Spaces.
-Render by Floodslicer.
+Design by Liminal Architecture, interiors by Liminal Spaces, furniture by Liminal Objects

 The diverse character and sense of place experienced through wandering the Freycinet Lodge site is unique.
 We have drawn inspiration from this diversity and its cultural heritage to influence the architecture and interiors of the new accommodation – giving them distinctive identifiable and different personalities.
 The renewal project will present a breadth of accommodation options catering for a broader reach of visitors with different needs.
 An architectural snapshot of what will be delivered as part of RACT’s Freycinet Lodge Renewal project is described below.

 The form and spatial relationships take their cue from the coastal granite rock formations that dominate the edge of the waterfront – responding to the smooth, rounded and beautiful forms.
 The Waterfront Pods consist of a living pod and bed pod that form an embrace, reminiscent of Honeymoon Bay, protecting the outdoor deck and offering privacy to the outdoor bath.

 The exterior protective shell is made of durable hardwood that is charred – referencing the significance of fire and the use of charcoal in aboriginal culture, while also increasing the longevity of the timber and ensuring the Pods are visually discreet, providing a recessive backdrop to the natural vegetation and stunning, filtered water views.

 Hazards View Pavilions:

 The Pavilions are sited on the under-utilised tennis court and take advantage of the outlook to the Hazards.
 The presentation of the Pavilions on the public access side, offers a discreet and non-intrusive, small-scale form creating a black stained ‘hood’ enclosing the entry.
 The rest of the Pavilion is set back from the entry ‘hood’, allowing for landscaping to conceal most of the building.